USAJOBS/help-center/working-in-government/unique-hiring-paths/peace-corps/index.md

 tags: [peace corps, volunteer, VISAT, unique hiring path]
 ---

-When you leave the Peace Corps or AmeriCorps VISTA, you have a certification of non-competitive eligibility for Federal jobs.
-This means that a Federal agency can hire you outside of a formal competitive announcement process for a vacant position.
+If you worked for the Peace Corp or AmeriCorp VISTA, you may qualify for non-competitive eligibility.
+This means that a federal agency can hire you outside of the formal competitive job announcement process.

-Appointments must be made within 1 year after the Volunteer completes the qualifying service.
-The agency may extend the period for 2 more years to a total of 3 years if the individual, after the qualifying service, is in the military service; is studying at a recognized institution of higher learning; or has been involved in another activity which, in the agency's view, warrants an extension.
+## Eligibility

+You’re eligible if you have at least one year of service with the Peace Corp or AmeriCorp VISTA.

+Your non-competitive eligibility lasts for one year after completing your Peace Corp or AmeriCorp service.
+Federal agencies may extend the period for up to three years if, after your completed service, you are:

+* In the military service.
+* Studying at a recognized institution of higher learning.
+* Involved in another activity, which in the agency’s view, warrants an extension.

-**Please note**: Agencies can only hire an eligible volunteer for positions an individual is qualified to perform.
-Thus, non-competitive eligibility does not necessarily entitle an individual to a position within the federal government.
-Instead, the individual must meet qualification standards and additional requirements, such as a background investigation.
-Be sure to note your service in the Peace Corps or AmeriCorps VISTA on your resume and attach your description of service to your application.
+Your non-competitive eligibility does not entitle you to a job within the federal government.
+You must still apply and meet qualification standards and additional requirements, such as a background investigation.

+When applying for a job, include your Peace Corp or AmeriCorp VISTA certification of service documents with your application and make sure to mention your non-competitive eligibility status on your resume.
+Learn more about hiring options for Peace Corp and AmeriCorp Vista alumni.

 ## Additional Resources